OUR 12 MOST COMMONLY ASKED QUESTIONS:

 Q. What do we do if the patient is wet?

 A. If a patient is laying in a pool of water they must be moved to drier ground.
 The area where the electrode pads are to be placed needs to be dry.
-The use of the patients own clothing to wipe away any moisture is usually enough to elevate danger.
+The use of the patients own clothing to wipe away any moisture is usually enough to alleviate danger.

 Q. What if the patient has a Pacemaker?